4 Sources

 Copy Link

-OpenAI has terminated Ryan Beiermeister, its Vice President of product policy, in early January following allegations of sexual discrimination against a male colleague, according to a Wall Street Journal report
+OpenAI has terminated Ryan Beiermeister, its Vice President of product policy, in early January following what the company describes as sexual discrimination allegations against a male colleague.
+Beiermeister, who joined OpenAI in mid-2024 after working at Meta, categorically denies the accusation.
+"The allegation that I discriminated against anyone is absolutely false," she told the Wall Street Journal

 1